rawilk/laravel-modules/README.md

 This package is a re-published and slightly modified version of [nWidart/laravel-modules](https://github.com/nWidart/laravel-modules).
 I mainly created my own version of this package because I wanted full control over how modules are managed, and I also have my own needs as for what I need the package to do.
+If you find that `nWidart/laravel-modules` fits your needs better than `rawilk/laravel-modules`, by all means use that one.
+My version of the package is **not** meant to be a replacement or competitor to the other package.

 ## Install